Virtual Games for Kids & Families

 A GREAT WAY FOR KIDS AND ADULTS TO HAVE FUN TOGETHER, FROM BIRTHDAY PARTIES TO SCHOOL FIELD TRIPS

-Connect and explore great places together in virtual games for famailies that leaves everyone thrilled, exhilarated, and appreciative of one another’s talents.
+Connect and explore great places together in virtual games for families that leaves everyone thrilled, exhilarated, and appreciative of each other’s talents.
 Our scavenger hunts and virtual games for kids have been acclaimed by the New York Times, the Philadelphia Inquirer, the Washington Post, Newsday, Time Out New York Kids, GoCityKids.com, and other media outlets.

 We’ve staged many hunts for school groups, summer camps, birthday parties, Bar/Bat Mitzvahs, Sweet 16 parties, family reunions—all kinds of occasions.
 We’ve even been commissioned to create live and virtual games for kids in the form of scavenger hunts for such museums as the Museum of Science in Boston, the Queens Museum of Art, and the Long Island Museum.

 We provide not only a hunt chockablock with entertaining questions, but also our friendly, upbeat staffers to run the hunt.

 Our Grab ’n’ Go Scavenger Hunt can be staged almost anywhere.
 Private scavenger hunts that explore specific locations, such as museums, zoos, and historic neighborhoods, are available in select cities and towns.